aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/basic-drawing/draw-ellipse/_index.md

 {{< blocks/products/pf/tutorial-page-section >}}

-# Drawing Ellipses in Aspose.Imaging for .NET
+# How to Draw Ellipse with Aspose.Imaging for .NET

-In this tutorial, we will walk you through the process of drawing ellipses using Aspose.Imaging for .NET.
+In this tutorial, we'll show you **how to draw ellipse** using Aspose.Imaging for .NET.
 Aspose.Imaging is a powerful library that allows you to manipulate and create images in various formats within your .NET applications.
 We'll start by introducing the concept and prerequisites, then break down each example into multiple steps to ensure a clear understanding.

+## Quick Answers
+- **What library is used?** Aspose.Imaging for .NET
+- **How long does the implementation take?** About 10 minutes for a basic ellipse
+- **Do I need a license?** A free trial works for development; a license is required for production
+- **Can I set the image background?** Yes – use `Graphics.Clear` to set any background color
+- **Is this compatible with .NET 6+?** Absolutely, the API works with all modern .NET versions

 ## Prerequisites